 Guidance: As much as you may not want to believe it, there is very little that separates the nutritional quality of these foods from plain old white table sugar.
-Both are sources of calories in the absence of other nutrients and are treated in similar ways by your body, independent of fancy branding or packaging.
+Both are sources of calories that exist largely in the absence of other essential nutrients and are assimilated in similar ways by our body, independent of fancy branding or packaging.

 In fact, intake of sugars from these types of syrups represent one of the top sources of calories in our diets that does not come from food group foods.
 Technically speaking, the sugars that we add loose to food ( such as coffee etc) is also in this category.

 So the question you have to ask yourself is simply whether or not you are using these products to such a degree that it could be compromising your overall energy balance or displacing the consumption of other nutrient dense foods ( particularly fruit).

 If not, there is no reason why you can’t enjoy them but I’d always rather you sweeten your food with fruit whenever possible.

 Type #4 – Added sugars in ample amounts in foods that would not be reasonably considered “healthy”.

 Examples: Soft drinks, salad dressing, ice cream, candy, baked goods & other highly refined grain products.